 There is nothing more precious than our children.
-If your child is struggling with mood or behavior, they may benefit from psychotherapy.
+If your child is struggling with mood or behaviour, they may benefit from psychotherapy.
 Psychological therapy for children and infants can be used to explore what a child may be feeling or attempting to communicate.
 Therapy can help your child in a number of ways, from strengthening their communication skills to improving their confidence levels.

 Does your child need extra help?

 Just like adults, children can experience challenges in their lives.
-If a child is having persistent difficulties with their mood or behavior, talking with a child psychologist may help.
+If a child is having persistent difficulties with their mood or behaviour, talking with a child psychologist may help.
 Child psychologists can assist with a number of issues, including: anxiety, anger, family problems, low self-esteem, depression, speech and communication problems, temper tantrums, crying, trauma and grief, self-harm, sleep problems, bed-wetting, social exclusion, and food-related problems.

 Find a child therapist here

 What is psychological therapy for children and infants?

 Child psychologists aim to understand, treat, and ultimately prevent emotional issues experienced by children.
 They work with both the child and their parents to plan an effective therapy process tailored to the child’s individual issues.